punyavashist/dotfiles/README.md

 I use many aliases to get around my system as fast as possible.
 You can view them all [here](zsh/alias.zsh).

 ### Interesting aliases and functions
-There is quite a lot of awesome programs I use from my command line.
+There is a lot of awesome programs I use from my command line.
 You can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps) for some of them.

 I also love customising my shell experience with various aliases and zsh functions.
 Here are some that I like and use often:

-#### Commit and push repository to GitHub in one command
+#### Commit and push repository to GitHub

 ```Bash
 ggi() {